Percival Mew Gull: G-AEMO/ZS-AHO

 Initially registered as G-AEMO but completed as ZS-AHO was another E2H powered by a Gipsy Six Series II engine, built to the order of S.S.
 "Stan" Halse for the Schlesinger Race.
 Due to bad visibility, Halse made a forced landing in a ploughed field in Southern Rhodesia, where the aircraft flipped onto its back and was written off.
 At the time of the accident, Halse was well ahead of the rest of the field, so much so, that by the time Scott and Guthrie's winning Vega Gull arrived, most of the disappointed spectators had gone home.
 The remains were stored until at least 1950.

 G-AFAA

 The Type E.3H (the so-called "Super"-Mew) closely resembled the earlier machines from the outside, though its wing and tail were slightly smaller.
 It was internally a completely new design.
 Only one was built, powered from the outset by a Gipsy Six Series II.
 It replaced G-AEKL as Edgar Percival's personal mount and in the 1937 King's Cup air race he flew it to a third-place finish.
 It continued to be raced by Percival through 1937–1939.

-On loan for propeller trials at Hatfield during the war, G-AFAA was written off in a landing accident by a de Havilland pilot.
+On loan to de Havilland for propeller trials at Hatfield during the war, G-AFAA was written off in a landing accident by a de Havilland pilot.
 The remains of this aircraft were burned along with those of the first G-ACND at a Percival Aircraft garden fete at Luton Airport immediately after the war.